Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 }
 ```

+After the role has been created, we can attach any number of policies to it.
+We'll attach policies allowing the function to execute and access CloudWatch Logs.

-> Note: these commands don't return output if the operation was succesful.
+> Note: these commands don't return output if the operation was successful.

 Attach a policy allowing the function to execute: